Menu

 Bug Report Lifecycle

-1. New - Just reported
+1. Open - Just reported and visible

 2. In Progress - Being worked on